 A. Which steps from the protocol are the most important for viewers to see?
 Please list 4 to 6 individual steps.

+2.2 making an incision of the tail, draw blood into a capillary and blow the blood into a microcentrifuge tube

+3.3 oral gavage procedure

 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.

+3.3: need practice to perform oral gavage within one minute and tail-vein bleeding within one minute.

 Results